elodina/hdfs-mesos/README.md

 If you are going to use external Mesos cluster, you can skip this section.

-In order to start Mesos in vagrant please follow next steps:

 **1.** Start vagrant env:
 ```
 # cd hdfs-mesos/vagrant